nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

 Preview Configuration
 =====================
 ownCloud 6 introduced a new thumbnail system.
-It is used to generate thumbnails from various file types.
-Which are then shown as thumbnail in the files application of the web interface or as larger preview for public shared links.
+It is used to generate thumbnails from various file types, which are then shown as thumbnails in the Files application of the web interface, or as a larger preview for public shared links.

-In the following image can be seen a file (A) where the ownCloud server could generate a preview image and another file (B) where no preview could be generated.
-In this case a generic icon depending on the filetype is displayed.
+The following image shows a file (A) where the ownCloud server generates a preview image, and another file (B) that it could not generate a preview for.
+In this case a generic icon (depending on the filetype) is displayed.

 .. figure:: ../images/preview_images.png